MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     hamiltonian.Add(hermitianFermionTerm1, 1.0);
 ```

-We may simplify this construction using the fact that Hamiltonian operators are Hermitian operators.
+This construction can be simplified using the fact that Hamiltonian operators are Hermitian operators.
 When adding terms to the Hamiltonian using `Add`, any non-Hermitian term such as `fermionTerm0` is assumed to be paired with its Hermitian conjugate.
 Thus the following snippet also represents the same Hamiltonian: